Blue Ridge Trail #107

 Trail details

-Trailhead #2: From the Lakeside Ranger Station, travel southeast on AZ 260 for 5.2 miles.
-Turn left on Bucksprings Road for .6 miles and another left on Sky Hi Road (FR 182) for about 2 miles.
+Access to Trail: Access the trail from Blue Ridge Trailhead #2: From the Lakeside Ranger Station, travel southeast on AZ 260 for 5.2 miles.
+Turn left on Bucksprings Road and continue for .6 miles.
+Turn left on Sky Hi Road (FR 182) and continue for about 2 miles.
 Turn left on FR 187 and trailhead #2 is on the right.

 Get the map »